Mediatrix method for filamentation of objects in images: Abstract

 \section{Abstract}

-We present the Mediatrix filamentation method, a novell iterative procedure that decomposes elongated objects in filaments along their main direction over their intensity peak.
-From this decomposition, the method measures the object's length and thickness.
-This technique is applied in preliminary tests to arc-shaped objects (simulated gravitational arcs) to recover their curvature center.
+We describe the Mediatrix filamentation method, an iterative procedure that decomposes image shapes in filaments over their intensity ridgeline along their main direction using perpendicular bisectors.
+From this decomposition several morphological features can be derived, such as the length along the main direction and thickness of the object and, for curved objects, estimates of its center of curvature and curvature radius.
+As an example, we apply this technique to arc-shaped objects: simulated gravitational arcs.